-Douglas Adams had a theory, or rather there was a theory in the Hitch Hiker's Guide To The Galaxy, that all missing Biros slope off to some other planet and actually live a completely seperate Biro life.
+Douglas Adams had a theory, or rather there was a theory in the Hitch Hiker's Guide to the Galaxy, that all missing Biros slope off to some other planet and actually live a completely separate Biro life.
 We have the same problem with scissors, Sellotape, glasses, dog leads, well, mostly everything really.
 But yes, there never is a Biro when you want one, only a broken yellow pencil.

 When he had made the afore-mentioned wonderful item I had to CLEAN things and Turn Things Out, as my grandma would have said.

-There was a fantastic fluff collection and a lot of 'Oh, that's where that went' stuff behind the cupboard — then on to the key cupboard.
-I emptied it all out and discovered that no one had any idea what at least half the keys were for or where they had come from: the Biro planet theory in reverse really.
+There was a fantastic fluff collection and a lot of 'Oh, that's where that went' stuff behind the cupboard - then on to the key cupboard.
+I emptied it all out and discovered that no one had any idea what at least half the keys were for or where they had come from.

 Maybe I should melt them all down and just make one really big key and a huge door to go with it; or maybe I just need a nice cup of tea.
 Yes that sounds like a great idea.